Luther Vandross Net Worth 2024

 Vandross was originally intended to perform on their second and highly successful album Miracles in 1981, but declined the offer as Petrus didn't pay enough money.
 Vandross's decision led to a recording contract with Epic Records that same year,[9] but he also provided background vocals on "Miracles" and on the new Petrus-created act, the B. B. & Q. Band in 1981.
 During that hectic year Vandross jump-started his second attempt at a solo career with his debut album, Never Too Much.
 In addition to the hit title track it contained a version of the Bacharach & David song "A House Is Not a Home".[9]

 The song "Never Too Much", written by him, reached number-one on the R&B charts.
-This period also marked the beginning of songwriting collaboration with bassist Marcus Miller, who played on many of the tracks and would also produce or co-produce a number of tracks for Vandross.
-The Never Too Much album was arranged by Vandross's high school classmate, Nat Adderley Jr., a collaboration that would last through Vandross's career.[31]
+This period also marked the beginning of a songwriting collaboration with bassist Marcus Miller, who played on many of the tracks and would also produce or co-produce a number of tracks for Vandross.
+The Never Too Much album was arranged by Vandross's high school classmate, Nat Adderley Jr., a collaboration that would last throughout Vandross's career.[31]

 Vandross released a series of successful R&B albums during the 1980s and continued his session work with guest vocals on groups like Charme in 1982.
 Many of his earlier albums made a bigger impact on the R&B charts than on the pop charts.
-During the 1980s, two of Vandross's singles reached No. 1 on the Billboard R&B charts: "Stop to Love", in 1986, and a duet with Gregory Hines—"There's Nothing Better Than Love."[32]
+During the 1980s, two of Vandross's singles reached No. 1 on the Billboard R&B charts: "Stop to Love", in 1986, and a duet with Gregory Hines, "There's Nothing Better Than Love."[32]
 Vandross was at the helm as producer for Aretha Franklin's Gold-certified, award-winning comeback album Jump to It.[33]
-He also produced the follow-up album, 1983's Get It Right.[9][34]
+He also produced its follow-up album, 1983's Get It Right.[9][34]

 In 1983, the opportunity to work with his main musical influence, Dionne Warwick, came about with Vandross producing, writing songs, and singing on How Many Times Can We Say Goodbye, her fourth album for Arista Records.[9][35]
 The title track duet reached No. 27 on the Hot 100 chart (#7 R&B/#4 Adult Contemporary),[36] while the second single, "Got a Date" was a moderate hit (#45 R&B/#15 Club Play).